kubernetes/website/docs/user-journeys/users/application-developer/advanced.md

 {% capture overview %}

 {: .note }
 This page assumes that you're familiar with core Kubernetes concepts, and are comfortable deploying your own apps.
-If not, we recommend reviewing the [Intermediate App Developer](/docs/user-journeys/users/application-developer/intermediate/){:target="_blank"} topics first.
+If not, you should review the [Intermediate App Developer](/docs/user-journeys/users/application-developer/intermediate/){:target="_blank"} topics first.

 After checking out the current page and its linked sections, you should have a better understanding of the following:
 * Advanced features that you can leverage in your application